![]() |

 dressed back when she was a teen -- sometime during the Great Depression.
 Without a cheat sheet, I'd be hard pressed

-is redundant for most people.
-As far as I'm concerned, that trumps the rest of the list every time.
+most people.
+As far as I'm concerned, that trumps the rest of the list

 Gawd, I always thought people tend to get more attractive when